 Also, nodes run kube-proxy, a program that reflects Kubernetes networking services on each node.

 Kubernetes architecture is quite complex, but the trade-off is a robust set of options to architect the right platform for your application processing and data storage requirements.
-DinoCloud’s certified Kubernetes consultants have the experience to reduce risks of your Kubernetes cloud design and implementation.
+DinoCloud’s certified Kubernetes consultants have the experience to reduce the risks of your Kubernetes cloud design and implementation.